 Establishing and closing a special purpose site, as defined in BOG Regulation 8.009, shall be approved by the Provost and/or Vice President for Administration and Finance, and/or the appropriate Dean with delegated approval authority.

-Approved by the BOT 10/25/16; Approved by the BOT as Amended 6/16/17.
+Approved by the BOT as Amended.